yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/timestamptz-interval-day-arithmetic.md

 ## The philosophy of the demonstration's design

 When you run a query that selects a _timestamptz_ value at the _ysqlsh_ prompt, you'll see a _text_ rendition whose spelling depends on the session's _TimeZone_ setting.
 This behavior is critical to the data type's usefulness.
 But it can confound the interpretation of demonstrations that, like the present one, aim to show what happens to actual internally represented _timestamptz_ values under critical operations.
 You can adopt the practice always to observe results with a current _TimeZone_ setting of _UTC_.
 But the most robust test of your understanding is always to use a PL/pgSQL encapsulation that uses _assert_ statement(s) to check that the actual outcome of a test agrees with what your mental model predicts.
 The demonstration that is presented on this page uses the _assert_ approach.
-Critically, the entire test uses only _timestamptz_ values (and, of course, _interval_ values) to avoid conflating the outcome with the effects of data type conversions.
+Critically, the entire test uses only _timestamptz_ values (and, of course, _interval_ values) to avoid conflating the outcome with the effects of data type conversions to _text_—supposedly to allow the human to use what is seen to confirm understanding of the rules.

-Further, by using a table function encapsulation, it also displays the results—as long as the assertions all hold.
+Further, by using a table function encapsulation, the demonstration also also displays the results—_as long as the assertions all hold_.
 It has two display modes:

 - Display all the results using _UTC_.
 - Display the results that were computed with a session timezone set to _X_ using that same timezone _X_.